HEALTH CONCERNS

 Hormonal birth control side effects

-Some of these side effects are temporary, lasting just a few months, and others are minor enough, such as mild insulin resistance.
-However, there are several more serious and potential side effects of birth control that deserve more attention.
+Some of these side effects are temporary, lasting just a few months.
+However, some more serious potential side effects of birth control deserve attention.

 Yeast infections